Reflex Sympathetic Dystrophy Syndrome

 relieving creams (see Chili Peppers, Capsaicin, and Pain in the Appendix).

-a herniated lumbar disc (see Spine Basics in the Appendix) in an effort to dissolve material
+into a herniated lumbar disc (see Spine Basics in the Appendix) in an effort to dissolve

-around the disc, thus reducing pressure and pain.
-The procedure's use is extremely limited,
+material around the disc, thus reducing pressure and pain.
+The procedure's use is

-in part because some patients may have a life-threatening allergic reaction to chymopapain.
+extremely limited, in part because some patients may have a life-threatening allergic

-a treatment option that continues to grow in popularity among many people who simply
+and is a treatment option that continues to grow in popularity among many people who

-seek relief from back disorders.
-It has never been without controversy, however.
+simply seek relief from back disorders.
+It has never been without controversy,

-Chiropractic's usefulness as a treatment for back pain is, for the most part, restricted to a
+however.
+Chiropractic's usefulness as a treatment for back pain is, for the most part,

-select group of individuals with uncomplicated acute low back pain who may derive relief
+restricted to a select group of individuals with uncomplicated acute low back pain who

-to help prepare for and cope with pain.
-It is used for postoperative pain, cancer pain, and
+methods to help prepare for and cope with pain.
+It is used for postoperative pain,

 Counseling can give a patient suffering from pain much needed support, whether it is